 By section 9 of the SIA, submission to arbitration acts without more as a waiver of immunity in relation to arbitration proceedings in the English courts.
-Section 9 is drafted in clear language and its scope has been explored in a number of English cases17.
-Where a state has agreed in writing to submit a dispute to arbitration (in advance or after a dispute has arisen) the state will not benefit from immunity before a UK court in respect of proceedings which relate to that arbitration.
-Section 9 acts as a specific exception to immunity for proceedings to recognise and enforce an arbitral award and for all proceedings relating to an arbitration to which a state is a party.
+Section 9 is drafted in clear language and its scope has been explored in a number of English cases.
+15 Where a state has agreed in writing to submit a dispute to arbitration (in advance or after a dispute has arisen) the state will not benefit from immunity before a UK court in respect of proceedings which relate to that arbitration.
+Section 9 acts as a specific exception to immunity for proceedings to recognize and enforce an arbitral award and for all proceedings relating to an arbitration to which a state is a party.
 It also establishes English jurisdiction in relation to all such proceedings.
 The consent given by the state to an arbitration is the source of the exception to immunity.

-A distinction however has to be made between seeking to have a foreign arbitral award recognised and enforced by the English courts where immunity is precluded by section 9 and seeking to enforce any court order so made by execution against state assets, which is the subject of section 13 of the SIA.
+A distinction, however, has to be made between seeking to have a foreign arbitral award recognized and enforced by the English courts where immunity is precluded by section 9 and seeking to enforce any court order so made by execution against state assets, which is the subject of section 13 of the SIA.
 Only state assets in use or intended for use for commercial purposes can be executed against.
-Section 17 of the SIA states that "commercial purposes" are those referred to in section 3.18
+Section 17 of the SIA states that 'commercial purposes' are those referred to in section 3.16

 Section 9 applies to all types of arbitration including under IIAs and investor-state arbitrations commenced under the ICSID Convention.
-Registration of awards rendered under the ICSID Convention take place in the UK in accordance with the Arbitration (International Investment Disputes) Act 1966 (the "1966 Investment Disputes Act").
+Registration of awards rendered under the ICSID Convention takes place in the UK in accordance with the Arbitration (International Investment Disputes) Act 1966 (the '1966 Investment Disputes Act').

-Section 9 refers to proceedings "which relate to arbitration" and this has been interpreted to include enforcement proceedings relating to a foreign (as opposed to domestic) award under section 101 of the Arbitration Act 1996 (the "1996 Act").
-Fraser J interpreted this widely in ISL but the Court of Appeal did not agree in ISL / Border Timbers CA as discussed in Part 5(c.) below.
+Section 9 refers to proceedings 'which relate to arbitration' and this has been interpreted to include enforcement proceedings relating to a foreign (as opposed to domestic) award under

+12 Discussed in ISL / Border Timbers CA [2024] EWCA Civ 1257 as explained below.